savonarola/mqtt-article/README.md

 )
 ```

-When we send a message with `retain` flag to a topic, this message becomes also a "default" message.
+When we send a message with `retain` flag to a topic, this message also becomes a "default" message.
 The broker
 keeps it, and each subscriber to the topic receives this message on subscribe.

-This feature is especially important for embedded devices that may go offline often and do not have any easy to use
+This feature is significant for embedded devices that may go offline often and do not have any easy-to-use
 local storage to keep their state.
 This is the way to get them correctly configured on connect.

 ## Conclusion